inSideos-designs/XML_Parser_401k/README.md

 2. Run the app:
    `npm run dev`

-This version uses a local XML extraction service (no Gemini).
+This version uses a local XML extraction service.
 The Prompt CSV must contain columns `Prompt` and `Proposed LinkName`.
 The `Proposed LinkName` is used to match XML LinkName/PlanData fields.

 ## Advanced (Python Working Logic)